Csnyee322/sg-stock-portfolio-analysis/README.md

 ---
 ## Executive Summary

 This analysis ranks five Singapore blue-chip stocks by risk-adjusted return — not just raw return — to answer the question an investor actually cares about: where does each unit of risk pay off best?
 DBS Group comes out on top (Sharpe ~2.17), delivering strong returns at lower volatility than ST Engineering, which posted a higher raw return but a worse risk-adjusted one.
 CapitaLand Investment is the one clear underperformer (negative Sharpe).
-An equal-weighted portfolio of all five also cuts volatility below any single stock, confirming diversification benefits even with only moderate correlation between holdings — evidence-based support for how this portfolio should be constructed and weighted.
+An equal-weighted portfolio of all five also cuts volatility below any single stock, confirming diversification benefits even with only moderate correlation between holdings.
+A drawdown-detection query further identified that during the April 7, 2025 "Black Monday" global selloff, Singtel was the only holding that did not fall alongside the other four — consistent with a broader flight to defensive, high-dividend telecom stocks during the tariff-driven panic, which saw institutional inflows into Singtel of over S$340 million in just two weeks.

 ## Project Overview